-- Now, so you did – and do – know the things concerning me and what I’m doing, Tychicus, the beloved brother and faithful servant in the Lord, will make everything known to you,
+- Now, so you also *know the news concerning me and what I’m doing, Tychicus, the beloved brother and faithful servant in the Lord, will make all things known to you,

-- who I sent to you for this same purpose: so you might know everything about us and so he might encourage your hearts.
+- whom I sent to you for this same purpose: so you might know everything about us and so he might encourage your hearts.

-- Grace be with all the men who show preference to our Lord in incorruptible sincerity.
+- Grace be with all the men who ^love our Lord Jesus the Anointed in incorruptible sincerity.

 Click to Collapse this Chapter